 2 Functional performance qualification includes verification of procedures for failure detection, isolation and recovery and for redundancy management.

-3 The engineering qualification model may also be used for environmental testing if the customer accepts the risk, in which case the qualification model rules apply.
+3 The engineering qualification model can also be used for environmental testing if the customer accepts the risk, in which case the qualification model rules apply.

 4 More detailed information on the build standard and the use of this model is given in ECSS-E-HB-10-02.